 When your baby starts to resist or protesting going to bed it is very easy to react and think something is wrong.

-When this behaviour persists your baby will figure out that they will be able to achieve a response from you that will lead to a reward.
+When this behavior persists your baby will figure out that they will be able to achieve a response from you that will lead to a reward.

 The reliance on a pacifier, feeding, or rocking for sleep can cause babies to be unable to self-soothe.

-Teach your baby to fall asleep on her own, and she will stay asleep longer at night.
+If you can teach your baby to fall asleep on their own then they are more likely to stay asleep longer at night.

 Temperature, noise and lighting are the easy fixes here as you will usually have a level of control over these external factors.

 Internal discomfort can be more difficult.